csia-pme/dreambooth-demo/README.md

 Let's start by installing the GitHub runner on the cluster.
 You can find the documentation of ARC [here](https://github.com/actions/actions-runner-controller).

+> **Note : ** you need to choose what level you want to register your runner against : you can register it at a repository level or at an organization level.
+If you choose to register it at an organization level, you will need to specify the repository name in the `spec.repository` field of the runner, if you choose to register it at a organization level, you will need to specify the organization name in the `spec.organization` field of the runner.
+This is done in the 'github-runner-deployment.yaml' file.

 #### Install cert-manager in your cluster

+The cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.
+It will be used to generate a TLS certificate for the GitHub runner.
+This is mandatory when using a self-hosted ARC runner.

 For more information, see "[cert-manager](https://cert-manager.io/docs/installation/)."

+> **Note :** This command uses v1.11.0 of cert-manager.
+Please replace with a later version, if available.

 ```bash
 kubectl apply -f https://github.com/cert-manager/cert-manager/releases/download/v1.11.0/cert-manager.yaml
 ```

-> **Note :** This command uses v1.11.0 of cert-manager.
-Please replace with a later version, if available.

 #### Generate a GitHub Personal Access Token (PAT)